-On September 29, 2010, we issued RMB denominated US\$-settled 4.5% Convertible Bonds in an initial aggregate principal amount of RMB2,720 million.
+On September 29, 2010, we issued RMB denominated US\$-settled 4.5% convertible bonds in an initial aggregate principal amount of RMB2,720 million (the "Convertible Bonds").
 These convertible bonds will mature on September 29, 2015.
 See "Description of Other Material Indebtedness."